-At least a year of consistent Yoga asana practice (2-3 times per week), and a basic understanding of Vinyasa Yoga.
+At least a year of consistent yoga asana practice (3x per week), and a basic understanding of vinyasa yoga.

 A basic familiarity of Ashtanga Vinyasa, Primary Series.
-While you are not required to memorize the entire sequence, you should certainly be familiar with it.
+While you are not required to memorize the entire sequence, you should be familiar with it.
 This is not an Ashtanga training; however, understanding the Ashtanga Vinyasa system will create a strong foundation for you to build on.
-Download a free primary series chart online, or any Ashtanga book will include a chart of the sequence.
-If you live in an area where ‘led’ Ashtanga classes are offered, take a minimum of 5 classes prior to the training.
-If you live in an area where ‘led’ Ashtanga classes are not offered, watch the sequence taught online, and practice along with the video at least 5 times.
+If you live in an area where ‘led’ Ashtanga classes are offered, take at least 5 classes prior to the training.
+If you live in an area where ‘led’ Ashtanga classes are not offered, upon signing up, we will give you access to a ‘led half-primary’ class taught by Fig Faculty Tony Lupinacci on FigFlix: practice along with the video at least 5 times.
 Please write down your experience with these classes – including how the sequence felt in your body, the flow of the sequence, which poses challenged you, and any other feedback.
 Bring these notes to the training – we will collect them from you upon arrival.